3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 `tl;dr`? they tell us to store data encrypted on servers that are not in the premises.
 And that's the case of RDS.
-However, all the communications are encrypted using SSL protocol, but is not enough to complain with HIPAA rules.
+However, all the communications are encrypted using SSL protocol, but is not enough to compliant with HIPAA rules.

 CPU resources in RDS are expensive and not stable sometimes, which makes encryption and FTS features not very well suited for this kind of service.
 I not saying that you